Milo Manara: Later work

 In connection with their joint project Quarantasei, in July 2006, Manara designed a helmet for Moto GP rider Valentino Rossi, specifically made for the Italian GP in Mugello.
 Rossi declared:

 In 2003, Manara's work featured on the cover of Scottish rock band Biffy Clyro's second studio album The Vertigo of Bliss.
 Manara also created the artwork for all the singles released from this album.

 In October 2006, Manara developed character designs for the animated television series City Hunters.
-The series, of ten 11-minute episodes, blends traditional animation techniques with modern CGI, to be broadcast across all of Latin America on the FOX network throughout 2006 and 2007.
+The series, consisting of ten 11-minute episodes, blends traditional animation techniques with modern CGI, to be broadcast across all of Latin America on the FOX network throughout 2006 and 2007.

 Manara penciled an X-Men project written by Chris Claremont for Marvel Comics called X-Men: Ragazze in fuga that released in April 2009 in Italy, and was later reprinted in short circulation by Marvel Comics in English as X-Women.

+He was profiled in the 2011 documentary film Derailments (Deragliamenti).

 In 2013 he started to do low print variant covers for issues of Marvel comic books.

-He was profiled in the 2011 documentary film Derailments (Deragliamenti).
+In 2014, Manara's variant cover for Spider-Woman #1 was widely criticized for putting the character in a pose that was deemed over-sexualized and oddly proportioned by many.
+Defenders of Manara highlighted that this was a rare collector's variant cover, reflective of his art style for those familiar with him.
+The piece later sold for over £37,000 at auction in 2020.